SJ0769/Obsidian-Notes-SJ/content/Type Theory/Type Theory.md

 	This type contains no members and thus is unprovable (see below)

 ## Curry-Howard Correspondence
-The Curry-Howard Correspondence (or alternatively, Curry-Howard isomorphism) is a relation between mathematical proofs and computer programs
+The Curry-Howard Correspondence (or alternatively, Curry-Howard isomorphism) is a relation between mathematical proofs and computer programs.

 Types can be seen as logical propositions and members of these types are proofs of these propositions.
 	i.e., $a:A\iff$proposition